 What’s a broom closet, anyway?

-That may seem like a silly question, but after asking other moms in one of my Facebook communities where they put brooms, cleaning supplies, and the vacuum cleaner, the responses were quite varied.
+That may seem like a silly question, but after asking other moms in one of my Facebook communities where they put brooms, mops, cleaning supplies, and vacuum cleaners, the responses were quite varied.

 Based on my informal survey, it seems that there are different terms to describe the same place in our homes: